Important Points for the Duke Jobs Website

 All Duke staff interested in a job change receive consideration for current job openings by submitting a resume online.
 You may choose to cut and paste an electronic resume.

-If you do not have access to a computer and would like to submit a resume, you may utilize computer kiosks available at the main HR office located at 705 Broad Street, the Professional Development Institute Resource Center at 3616 Duke Clinic South (3rd Floor Yellow Zone), the Duke Hospital HR office, the Duke Raleigh Hospital HR office, the Durham Regional Hospital HR office, or at any University library.
+If you do not have access to a computer and would like to submit a resume, you may utilize computer kiosks available at the main HR office located at 705 Broad Street, the Professional Development Academy Resource Center at 3616 Duke Clinic South (3rd Floor Yellow Zone), the Duke Hospital HR office, the Duke Raleigh Hospital HR office, the Durham Regional Hospital HR office, or at any University library.

 Prepare a Cover Letter**